lunarstorm/laravel-ddd/README.md

 //     'commands' => true,
 //     'policies' => true,
 //     'factories' => true,
+//     'migrations' => true,
 // ],
 ```

 <a name="autoloading-in-production"></a>

 ## Autoloading in Production
-In production, you should cache the autoload manifests using the `ddd:cache` command as part of your application's deployment process.
+In production, you should cache the autoload manifests using the `ddd:optimize` command as part of your application's deployment process.
 This will speed up the auto-discovery and registration of domain providers and commands.
 The `ddd:clear` command may be used to clear the cache if needed.

+> **Note**: Since Laravel 11.27.1, the framework's `optimize` and `optimize:clear` commands will automatically invoke `ddd:optimize` and `ddd:clear` respectively.

 <a name="config-file"></a>